 Getting a Mortgage on a Rental Property

 Getting a mortgage for a rental investment property often requires a higher down-payment than owner-occupied properties.
-So be prepared to shop around for a mortgage that will keep your rental cash flow reliable.
+So be prepared to shop around for a mortgage that will keep your real estate cash flow reliable.

 Seek advice from a trusted mortgage broker or financial institution on what terms are best for you and your rental property.
 It could mean choosing between a short or longer-term loan, or a fixed or variable rate.